top of page

 WSU students Aidan Barger, Michael Ceffalo, Arabelle May, and Liz Webb, English Department alumi Darcy and Travis Greenwood, and I are wrapping up a semester-long poetic experiment launched in answer to this question.
 The Plant Poems Project was launched to write 20 poems to be included on signage for 20 native plant species taking root in the name of ecological restoration along Missouri Flat Creek.
 The creek restoration, part of a decades-long collaboration with the City of Pullman led by WSU School of Environment's Kayla Wakulich, works to correct settlement and infrastructure patterns that make flooding a problem.
 With its sinuosity restored and its native-to-the-Palouse plant community intact, the creek is better able to manage high water levels.
 And citizens of and visitors to Pullman are able to enjoy being among the plants and critters that inhabit this lush wild edge space near downtown Pullman.

-For our part, over the semester we met regularly to discus findings in the new field of Plant Studies, the philosophy of Ecospheric Care Work, and indigenous concepts such as kinship and reciprocity.
+For our part, over the semester we met regularly to discus findings in the new field of Plant Studies, the philosophy of Ecospheric Care Work, and Indigenous concepts such as kinship and reciprocity.
 We got to know the 20 native species as best we could through the late winter months and from our scattered locations across Washington State and the Inland Northwest through the zoom-o-sphere.
 We researched botanical aspects of these plants and their offerings to biotic community; we were able to begin to imagine each plant as part of the indigenous knowledge and cultures of this land, the homelands of the Pelúuc and Nimíipuu.
 The poems will call out to the passersby from identificatory signage along a walkway near the creek.
 It is just a start, an offering.
 A window onto how much nonindigenous learners have yet to learn about this place.

 A few weeks into the project, Arabelle May (WSU-Vancouver, English Major) offered this observation: